kokoko3k/koko-aio-slang/docs-ng.md

     Cancel artifacts under the threshold
         How much of the artifacts under the threshold will be completely removed.
     Show selected artifacts mask.
-        This will show only the part of the image that contains artifacts.
+        This will show only the part of the image that contains artifacts over the treshold.
-        Use it to for a better visual feedback of the following parameters.
-        "glow/blur shader parameter" needs to be enabled for this to work.

 **CVBS: Bandwidth limited chroma:**<br>